D-Micheni/Gadget-City-/README.md

 # Gadget-City
 ## Description
 Gadget-city is an e-commerce website that sells EX-UK mobile and computer appliances.
-Users can create an account, login, view all available products, and add and edit reviews.
+Users can create an account, Log in, view all available products, and add and edit reviews.
 ## Author
 Micheni Dennis
 ## Technologies